risc0/risc0/website/api/blockchain-integration/eth-examples.md

 The [RISC Zero Foundry Template][foundry-template] provides a minimal application that can act as a template for developing your application.

+### STEEL

+[STEEL] is a library for [view call proofs], which enables users to easily integrate claims about Ethereum state into zkVM applications.

 ### Zeth

 [Zeth][zeth-repo] produces ZK validity proofs for Ethereum Virtual Machine blocks (EVM).
 This is accomplished by running [revm], a Rust implementation of the EVM in the zkVM.
 The end result is an open-source zkEVM with high code reuse and minute, not hour, proving times on Bonsai.
 For more info check out [Announcing Zeth: The first Type Zero zkEVM][zeth-article].